serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

 -> myplugin:data:store
 ```

 Now any other plugin could hook before or after any of your plugin actions.
-Thats exactly how it should work.
+That's exactly how it should work.

-## Extending the Serverless core lifecycle
+# Extending the Serverless Core Lifecycle

 The Serverless core implementation composes the lifecycle by inspecting the commands offered by any plugins.
 There is
 no direct way for a plugin to inject its own lifecycle events when triggered by a hook.
 Only a command invocation will